mantidproject/mantid/docs/source/release/v5.1.0/direct_geometry.rst

 - A bug introduced in v5.0 causing error values to tend to zero on multiple instances of :ref:`Rebin2D <algm-Rebin2D>` on the same workspace has been fixed.
 - A bug in the validation of temporary workpaces for :ref:`MDNorm <algm-MDNorm>` has been fixed.
 One can now use temporary workspaces in any order when slicing.
+- Fixed bugs in the DGSPlanner interface, that cause errors when using negative values

 :ref:`Release 5.1.0 <v5.1.0>`